stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 No book is entirely free of errors.
 You can obtain the current errata from the book's [GitHub repository](https://github.com/stevenmwise/ClassicalNumericalAnalysis/blob/main/errata/bookErrata.pdf).
 Errors, typographical mistakes, and inconsistencies may be reported to either Abner or me.
 We greatly appreciate any feedback you can provide.

-### Codes
+### Code and Supplementary Materials

-The MATLAB codes listed in the book are available from the GitHub repository: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
-The repository also contains the source codes used to generate the book's tables and figures.
+The MATLAB code listed in the book is available from the GitHub repository [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
+The repository also contains the source code used to generate the book's tables and figures.
 We plan to add more software and supplementary material over time.